 The full armor of God does not work if it is hanging up in the closet or strewn across the floor, likewise our invisible armor does not work if we do not put it on in prayer.
 Ephesians clearly explains God’s gift and purpose for what He has empowered each piece of armor to accomplish.
 He also explains that we cloth ourselves in prayer, not as a ritual, but as protection against the wiles of the evil one.

-I am reposting this message as a reminder that God has provided the armor to protect us against the wiles of the enemy as we march forward delivering His Word through our word, actions, and deeds.
+I am reposting this message as a reminder that God has provided the armor to protect us against the wiles of the enemy, as we march forward spreading His Word through our actions and deeds.
 It is time to ‘armor up’!

 ~ Lisa Blair